Financial Services Agency

 - Based on the basic administrative approach, the Financial Services Agency (FSA) has been undertaking administrative action when it establishes, in light of relevant laws and regulations, that customer protection and market fairness is being harmed.
 The size, nationality, and type of business of the financial institutions involved do not affect FSA decisions.

 1. Clear Indication of Regulatory Guidelines and Interpretation in Advance

-- The FSA's Supervision Guidelines and Inspection Manuals are made publicly available, which include inspection and supervisory perspectives and workflow of administrative actions.
+- The FSA's Supervision Guidelines are made publicly available, which include inspection and supervisory perspectives and workflow of administrative actions.

 (case.1) The Guidelines for Major Bank Supervision already specified, in the paragraph entitled ''Information Provision and Consultation for Customer Protection,'' clear supervisory checkpoints relating to cases of mis-selling when it was found that certain banks mis-sold financial products, including deposits, failing to explain their risks and provide important information to customers. (case.2) The Guidelines for Insurance Companies Supervision already specified, in the paragraphs entitled ''management system for insurance payment operation'' and ''system for insurance solicitation,'' clear supervisory checkpoints when it was found that certain insurance companies conducted improper non-payments.

 - In the so-called No Action Letter system, when private companies are about to launch new businesses, dealings in concrete terms, we receive and respond to inquiries about whether such concrete activities are subject to unfavorable dispositions.

 - Moreover, to complement the No Action Letter system which deals with the legality of individual cases, we have introduced ''written inquiry procedures for general legal interpretation,'' allowing for inquiries about general and abstract legal interpretation.